 - Quantitative analysis, where you'll face quantitative reasoning questions that test your knowledge of relevant mathematical, statistical and probabilistic concepts, along with applied statistics questions that will see if you can apply these concepts to real-world problems.

 - Technical analysis.
 This is a coding interview where you'll analyze an open-ended product problem and try to solve it through code.

 You'll need to work through your solutions on a whiteboard, or the online equivalent if you're not there in person.
 It's also worth mentioning that the questions you're asked in the onsite interviews tend to be more difficult than the questions from the technical round.
 So, be sure to double down on your preparation for them!

-[COVID note] It's likely that your onsite interviews will be held virtually instead of in-person, given the COVID-19 pandemic.
-However, your recruiter should be able to provide you the most up-to-date information on Facebook's onsite interview procedures.
-Feel free to ask your Facebook recruiter for details, just wait until you've been officially invited to participate in the onsite interviews.
+[COVID note] It's likely that your onsite interviews will be held virtually instead of in-person, since the COVID-19 pandemic.
+However, your recruiter should be able to provide you the most up-to-date information on Meta's onsite interview procedures.
+Feel free to ask your Meta recruiter for details, just wait until you've been officially invited to participate in the onsite interviews.

 - After the technical interview, the interviewer(s) you've talked to submit their ratings and notes to the internal system.
 Your recruiter then reviews the feedback, and decides to move you to the onsite interviews or not depending on how well you've done.

 - After the onsite, the interviewers will make a recommendation on hiring you or not and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.).
 If they think you can get the job, they will present your case at the next candidate review meeting.